MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 One aspect to consider is whether expired tokens for email verification, IdP migration, and password reset authorizations should count against the failed login attempts.

 We also asked ourselves what to do once the account was locked.
-The final decision was to send another type of email, this time with either two links (again based on the same authorization tokens used for password reset and so on).
+The final decision was to send another type of email, this time with two links (again based on the same authorization tokens used for password reset and so on).
 The first link allows the user to unlock the account to keep trying.
 The second link allows the user to initiate a password reset.

 In theory, this means if the user's email is compromised but their account in our system is not, this will also compromise the account.
-However, the standard reset password feature carries the same risk, so we felt this is acceptable.
+However, the standard reset password feature carries the same risk.
+This is just a shortcut to the same functionality already available from the login page.

 ## Respect My Authority

 All the properties of a `Claim` object are read-only.
-When your code creates a new `Claim`, if you don't provide an `Issuer` name in the constructor, Windows will default to the user-unfriendly string `LOCAL AUTHORITY`.
+When your code creates a new `Claim`, if you don't provide an `Issuer` name in the constructor Windows will default to the user-unfriendly string `LOCAL AUTHORITY`.
 If you follow the Identity Server 4 Quickstart.UI or any of the related articles I've written, you'll have a few of these for local accounts, but you'll also have at least one and probably two (the local Subject Id and the username) even for third-party logins.

-For all end-user communications, we translate this to "local username/password", and which means email and message templates work equally well for third-party providers and local accounts.
+For all end-user communications, we translate this to "local username/password", which means email and message templates work equally well for third-party providers and local accounts.

 ## Use `HTTP POST` Whenever Possible